The oldest public wildflower garden in the United States

 Stem: Smooth green near the top to usually a greenish-red near the base, the stem can be up to 15 inches high and the diameter of the plant can be as wide as the height.
 The stem is an above ground portion (a flowering scape) of the underground rhizome.

 Flower: Yellow Trillium has a solitary pale yellow stalkless flower that has 3 erect yellow petals with greenish veins.
 These petals usually have a slight twist to them and initially conceal the stamens and the ovary.
-Stamens are erect, the anthers are yellow, filaments greenish-white.
+The six stamens are erect, the anthers are yellow, filaments greenish-white.
 The female ovary is pale green, composed of 3 united carpels causing it to be 6-angled.
 The style is very short, with 3 stigmas that are also erect, greenish-white and barely spreading.
 The 3 sepals, are light green with darker green veins and while initially erect around the petals, they spread downward toward the tops of the bracts when the flower opens.
 Flowers are about 2 inches high and are said to have a fragrant lemon aroma.

 Habitat: Yellow Trillium grows from thick rhizomes and will spread into a nice clump overtime if left undisturbed.
 Like most Trilliums it will grow best in well drained soil in light full shade or dappled sun under the tree canopy.
 The plant dies back to dormancy by mid summer.

 The alternate common name of 'wake-robin' has been applied to many Trillium species, apparently because the Trilliums tend to bloom during the time that the robins are arriving in the northern latitudes.
+The name originated in the British Isles.

 New Family: There is a movement among botanists to segregate the Trilliums and a few other genera out of the Liliaceae Family and into the Melanthiaceae.
 The U of M Herbarium has made this change on their Minnesota checklist but Flora of North America has not yet published this.